Want to Learn More?

 When will my classwork be on campus and when will it be online?

-During the fall and spring semesters, your coursework is a combination of online plus weekend on campus.
+During the fall and spring terms, your coursework is a combination of online plus on campus:

 - Additionally, you have online coursework.
-The online components are asynchronous, meaning that you perform them on your own time, according to a schedule that works for you, but you complete it within specified deadlines.
+The online components are asynchronous, meaning that you perform them on your own time, according to a schedule that works for you, but you complete them within specified deadlines.
+Online coursework may consist of reading or writing assignments.
+You may, for example, be asked to post a response to an online discussion board.

-- Final examinations for fall and spring semesters may be take-home, proctored online, or proctored on campus (on a Saturday or Sunday), depending on the course.
+- Final examinations for fall and spring terms may be take-home, proctored online, or proctored on campus, depending on the course.

-In the summer semester, instruction is primarily online.
-Final examinations in the summer semester may be take-home or proctored online.
+In the summer terms, instruction is primarily online, with limited on-campus requirements, if any.
+Final examinations in the summer term may be take-home or proctored online.

 Can I take on-campus courses from the standard GGU JD course catalog?